-Spreaded out through the city of Barcelona you’ll find tons of architectural creations from one of Barcelona’s most celebrated artists: Antoni Gaudí.
-Antoni Gaudí has to be one of the first reasons why you visit Barcelona – his buildings, and of course La Sagrada Familia and Park Gaudí are some of the top reasons why Barcelona is on the map after all!
-Gaudí’s creations are one of a kind and only to be found in Barcelona – so I guess that is a pretty good reason for your inner traveler to come over to Barcelona!
+Spreaded out through the city you’ll find tons of architectural creations from one of Barcelona’s most celebrated artists: Antoni Gaudí.
+Antoni Gaudí has to be one of the first reasons why you visit Barcelona.
+His buildings, and of course La Sagrada Familia are some of the top reasons why Barcelona is on the map after all!
+Gaudí’s creations are one of a kind and only to be found in Barcelona.
+So I guess that is a pretty good reason for your inner traveler to come over to Barcelona!

 For her history

-The center of Barcelona speak for itself.
-The walls are thick and old.
+The center speaks for itself and the walls are thick and old.
 The churches and hidden squares let you think about their past and the modern history perfectly captures the growth of the city.
-After waking up in your own little domain in Barcelona, that is yours for just those few days – situated in an just as old building you’ll learn to discover Barcelona.
+After waking up in your own little domain, that is yours for just those few days – situated in an just as old building you’ll learn to discover Barcelona.

-I definitely think that Barcelona has a funny history – which makes it even better to discover.
+I definitely think that the city has a funny history – which makes it even better to discover.
 I learned about the history of the city when I joined a free walking tour.
 During these three hours I definitely learned the funniest things about the city.
-I for example learned that Barcelona turned down the Eiffel Tower, which is why it now stands in Paris, I learned that they built the city beach with Egyptian sand and Californian palmtrees and I learned that Barcelona put herself on the map after investing money from the Olympics in tourism.
+I for example learned that Barcelona turned down the Eiffel Tower, which is why it now stands in Paris.
+I also learned that they built the city beach with Egyptian sand and Californian palmtrees.
+And I learned that Barcelona put herself on the map after investing money from the Olympics in tourism.